MeghaGajbhiye/PSFT-Workshop/README.md

 The lab can be divided into the following sections:

-Readme: Review the Prerequisites and set up your workstation/laptop

 ## Overview of Labs

-Lab 100: Setup OCI and Review VM shapes available in your account/tenancy.
+Lab 100: Setup Oracle Cloud Infrastructure.

 Lab 200: Download and run the automation package to configure your tenancy, and deploy Cloud Manager.
 The automation will: